ICHEC-learn/python-hpc/_episodes/08-dask.md

 ~~~
 {: .output}

-You can see that the parallelisation is seemless, you don't really need to understand the parallelisation strategy or
+You can see that the parallelisation is easy, you don't really need to understand the parallelisation strategy or
 anything at all!
 A numpy array is returned.
 There are other operations that can be done.

 Dask arrays support a large portion of the NumPy interface such as: